• Skip to primary navigation

 What Ingredients Will You Need for Making These Easy Glazed Crescent Rolls?

-• Crescent Roll Dough
+Breakfast with Crescent Roll Dough

-Yes, you can absolutely make these pastries with the less-fat version of crescent roll dough – it works fine, though sometimes the less-fat dough is a bit harder to work with, especially if you’ve let it come to room temperature.
+Yes, you can make these pastries with the less-fat version of crescent roll dough – it works fine, though sometimes the less-fat dough is a bit harder to work with, especially if you’ve let it come to room temperature.

-These ingredients are combined to make the glaze that will be drizzled over the warm pastries.
+Powdered sugar, orange zest, melted butter, almond extract, and orange juice are combined to make the glaze that will be drizzled over the warm pastries.
 (Yes, powdered sugar is the same thing as confectioner’s sugar.)

 And, you can use orange juice right from the carton in this glaze, but since you are needing the orange for the zest in this recipe, why not pull out your citrus juicer and juice the orange at the same time?
 Super easy and nothing goes to wait.

 Absolutely, and it works perfectly.
-Rolling up each individual crescent takes more time, and this makes them have beautiful presentation for a special brunch or breakfast.
+Rolling up each crescent takes more time, and this makes them have beautiful presentation for a special brunch or breakfast.

-But, because I’m often scrambling to get more done than is ever possible, I quickly discovered a shortcut that tastes just as good!
+I’m often scrambling to get more done than is ever possible, I quickly discovered a shortcut that tastes just as good!

 Unroll the entire roll of crescent dough, pressing the seams closed so that it becomes a solid sheet of dough.
 Then, spread the cream cheese filling on top, rolling up the entire sheet of crescent roll dough cinnamon-roll-style.